orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/python.rst

   can be used to measure the requested portion of input images necessary to produce an extract of the full output.

-Note: a requested region (like other regions in the C++ API of otb::Image) is just a pair of an image index and a size, that defines a rectangular extract of the full image.
+Note: a requested region (like other regions in the C++ API of otb::Image) consists of an image index and a size, which defines a rectangular extract of the full image.

 This set of functions has been used to enhance the bridge between OTB images